Skip to content

 CLOSING

-15th JUNE 2025
+15th JUNE 2026

 REGISTRATION/UPDATE OF DETAILS ON THE experience.torxtrail.com WEBSITE

-Before you can register, you must first pre-register on the VDA Trailers 100x100trail.com website.
+Before you can register, you must first pre-register on the VDA Trailers experience.torxtrail.com, website.
 It is advisable to pre-register on the website before the registration period begins.
 Users who are already registered must update their details before registration begins; it will be too late to do so after.
 If you have forgotten your password, please request a new one; do not create a new profile.
 If you create a second profile, any priority treatment you are eligible for will be cancelled (e.g. draw coefficients, runner rotation, etc.).
 When you register on the experience.torxtrail.com website you will be required to disclose your personal details; it is a criminal offence in Italy to give false information.

-COMPLETION OF REGISTRATION
+10. COMPLETION OF REGISTRATION

-To register, complete all sections of the online form and submit the registration fee until 15th June 2025 at 12.00 pm.
+To register, complete all sections of the online form and submit the registration fee until 15th June 2026 at 12.00 pm.
 Registrations will not be accepted after the closing date.
-If the maximum number of eligible participants for the race is reached before the June 15th deadline, registration will automatically close.

 After payment has been transferred and confirmed by the interbank online payment service, the registration will be entered in the organisation’s database and the runner’s name will be included on the list of entrants.